 - The MHHS Environment Manager will work with the EWG to initially shape the Environment Approach & Plan.
 The MHHS Environment Manager is responsible for tracking initial plans for building each environment, identifying environment owners of each participant, the method for environment deployment and usage, and strategy for maintenance and issue resolution.
-Where appropriate, the MHHS Environment manager will report these activities back to the EWG, Programme Participants and Stakeholders. - The EWG will report their output to the TMAG for approval.
+Where appropriate, the MHHS Environment manager will report these activities back to the EWG, Programme Participants and Stakeholders. - The EWG will report their output to the SITAG for approval.
 This will occur on an ongoing basis and may require engagement with other programme participants.
-Where the EWG is unable to reach a consensus on a decision delegated to them by TMAG the matter will be escalated to the TMAG.
+Where the EWG is unable to reach a consensus on a decision delegated to them by SITAG the matter will be escalated to the SITAG.
+The EWG will also update QAG as appropriate for the UIT Environment.